Ryalcantara/Sales-Management-app/README.md

 ## Contributing

 Contribution guidelines for this project follow the standard fork -> feature branch -> pull request workflow.
 If you want to contribute, please create an appropriate branch following these guidelines.

-## Help and Support

-For more help and support, please contact us at help@example.com.